whozahm3d/trustguard-ai-fraud-detection/README.md

 ### Use the Notebooks

-Open the notebooks in Jupyter or Google Colab:
+Open the notebooks in Jupyter, Google Colab or vs code:

 ```bash
 jupyter notebook notebooks/deliverable1_pipeline.ipynb